tong-ece-cmu/Unnamed-Simulator/architecture03/README.md

 An added benefit of this 3 component cache module is we can easily duplicate the CPU sides to support duo core.

+Actually, there are three data/memory like structure in cache, tag storage, data storage, and valid bit storage.
+They will be implemented as Multi-port SRAM.
+So the CPU facing cache will be a control unit that deal with reading and writing of those SRAM and presenting those data to the CPU.
+The DRAM facing cache will receive signal from CPU facing cache and load/store with DRAM.

+So, cache hit and present result to CPU should hopefully be in one clock cycle.

+Also, cache miss and freeze CPU signal should also be in one clock cycle.
+Freeze CPU should also be the signal that tells the DRAM facing cache to read or write DRAM.

+Status Update here, I separated the data structure of the cache into a registerfile-like structure.
+Now, the CPU facing cache acts like a controller that talks with the cache data module.
+The next step will be adding another interface to cache data for DRAM facing cache to use.
+It will probably involve a FIFO to compensate the difference in bandwidth.
+CPU needs 32 bit and DRAM uses 8 bit.

 # Instruction Fetch stage